alison985/setting-up-mac-dev-environment/framework-laptop-ubuntu-21.04.md

 ### Install via Terminal
 1. [Github Desktop for Linux](https://github.com/shiftkey/desktop/)
 1. [Docker for Ubuntu](https://docs.docker.com/engine/install/ubuntu/) and follow the [post-install linux instructions](https://docs.docker.com/engine/install/linux-postinstall/)
+1. Vim if not already installed.

+### Possible installs
+1. Zoom - note if Zoom is running it's about the only thing you can use at the time.
+Good install as a back-up for times you can get a second device online.

 ## Takes Time but worth doing